3 Must-Dos for Implementing Your Safety Action Plan

 For more than a decade, Toole Design has supported cities throughout North America in the development of Safety Action Plans and helped turn those plans into action.
 Our safety approach rests upon these two pillars:

 • Get agency- and community-wide buy-in for the ultimate goal of ZERO.
-Strong partnerships are essential for achieving safety objectives (more on this below!).
+Vision Zero initiatives require setting a clear target and committing to reaching that target through collaboration and shared responsibility.
+At every step, strong partnerships are essential (more on this below!).
 We have found the most success when identified partners can clearly articulate their role and how it contributes to the larger goal.
-Eliminating traffic deaths and serious injuries takes coordination and connectivity, so everyone needs to be on the same page for a holistic effort; it’s not just the responsibility of public works, the police, or any single department.
+Eliminating roadway deaths and serious injuries takes coordination and connectivity, so everyone needs to be on the same page for a holistic effort; it’s not just the responsibility of public works, the police, or any single department.
+Everyone must commit to creating a safe system, together.

 This approach is now embodied in the SS4A application process.
 By keeping the tenets of the Safe System Approach at the center, Toole Design is helping SS4A grant applicants and awardees move from planning to the implementation stage, prioritizing and executing the appropriate countermeasures and campaigns for their communities.
 Below, we highlight a few cities we’ve worked with — Lancaster, Tacoma, and Boston — to demonstrate three key principles for parlaying a Safety Action Plan into a successful implementation: